karenscps123/NUS-Datathon-22/README.md

-# SHADE ‘22 Datathon Team 14: Antiplatelet therapy for myocardial injury in ICU patients
+# Antiplatelet therapy for myocardial injury in ICU patients
 This project was done during the SG Healthcare AI Datathon 2022(SHADE22).

 ## Clinical question